koolquark/nkmedia/README.md

 # NkMEDIA

 NkMEDIA is an Erlang media server control project.
+It is capable of managing audio and video streams using WebRTC and SIP, in a ver flexible way.
+It is easy to build scalable powerful gateways, recorders, PBXs or any other application.

-It is currently capable of managing [Freeswitch](https://freeswitch.org) media servers.
-In the future, [Kurento](http://www.kurento.org), [Jitsi Videobridge](https://jitsi.org/Projects/JitsiVideobridge) or [Spreed.me](https://github.com/strukturag/spreed-webrtc) media servers could be added.
-NkMEDIA uses [Docker](https://www.docker.com) containers to start and monitor these mediaservers.
+NkMEDIA uses [Freeswitch](https://freeswitch.org) and [Janus](https://janus.conf.meetecho.com/docs/) media servers.
+In the future, other media servers could be available.

 NkMEDIA allows to receive and make SIP and WebRTC calls, in the later case using a flexible plugin system to develop signalings.
 See [[NkSERVICE](https://github.com/NetComposer/nkservice) for a more detailed explanation.
 Since it uses [NkSIP](https://github.com/NetComposer/nksip), it is also a full, scalable SIP client and server.
 Depending on the media server, is capable of doing things like:

-* Call switching (include SIP/WebRTC gateways)
+* Call switching (including SIP/WebRTC gateways)
 * [MCU](https://webrtcglossary.com/mcu/)-based multi audio/video conferences
+* [SFU](https://webrtcglossary.com/sfu/) (or mixed SFU+MCU) WebRTC distribution.
 * Freeswitch native signaling ([Verto](http://evoluxbr.github.io/verto-docs/)) server and proxy (it can be used with any media server, not only Freeswitch)

 In the near future it will be capable to:

 * Recording
 * Playing of media files
-* [SFU](https://webrtcglossary.com/sfu/) (or mixed SFU+MCU) WebRTC distribution.
 * [Matrix](https://matrix.org) signaling support

 NkMEDIA is a piece of the [NetComposer](http://www.slideshare.net/carlosjgf/net-composer-v2) framework, but can be used on its own.

 ## Arquitecture

-NkMEDIA is designed to run in the same node as freeswitch, starting it inside a docker container.
-Freeswitch only needs to listen on localhost for all services (event_socket, Verto and SIP).
-However, a development mode (maninly for OSX) allows to control an external Freeswitch docker.
+NkMEDIA starts any number of Freeswitch and Janus instances, inside [docker](https://www.docker.com) containers.
+All the tools to build and deploy the containers are included.

 ## Installation